-Microsoft announced that it will officially begin the Windows 7 end of life phase on Jan.
+Microsoft announced that it would officially begin the Windows 7 end of life phase on Jan.
 14, 2020.
 On that day, the company will stop supporting Windows 7 on laptops and desktops and will no longer patch it with security updates.

 Windows 7 is still a wildly popular operating system that, even 10 years after its release, is still relied upon by millions across the globe.
 And, as hard as Microsoft might try to push folks to Windows 10, it won’t be as easy to do so as the company might hope.
 But – alas – all good things must come to an end.
 And soon enough, Windows 7 will be put out to pasture, leaving those who stick with the operating system at potentially higher risk of being targeted by hackers.

-Indeed, it’s not uncommon for hackers, knowing when end of life hits, to wait until after that date to find ways to exploit vulnerable systems and wreak havoc.
+Indeed, it’s not uncommon for hackers, knowing when the end of life hits, to wait until after that date to find ways to exploit vulnerable systems and wreak havoc.
 After all, if Microsoft isn’t going to support the operating system and there are still plenty of people using it, why not attack?
 The fact is, the sooner people can get away from Windows 7 and switch to Windows 10, the better.

 If you are still using Windows 7 and would like to speak to us further about how this may affect you, please let us know.